[RL] Deep Actor Critic

 Soft Actor-Critic (SAC)

 The combination of off-policy learning and high-dimensional, nonlinear function approximation with neural networks presents a major challenge for stability and convergence.
-In off-policy actor-critic, a commonly used algorithm DDPG provides for sample-efficient learning on both discrete and continuous action spaces, but t he interplay between the deterministic actor network and the Q-function typically makes DDPG extremely difficult to stabilize and brittle to hyperparameter settings.
+In off-policy actor-critic, a commonly used algorithm DDPG provides for sample-efficient learning on both discrete and continuous action spaces, but the interplay between the deterministic actor network and the Q-function typically makes DDPG extremely difficult to stabilize and brittle to hyperparameter settings.

 Haarnoja et al. 2018 presented Soft Actor Critic (SAC), a sample-efficient and stable off-policy actor-critic algorithm with stochastic policy, forming a bridge between stochastic policy optimization and DDPG-style approaches.